-Sangath, Povirem, Goa India: Tom Greenfield , Madhabika Nayak and Jason Bond, have been working with Professor Vikram Patel, London School of Hygiene and Tropical Medicine, and Aravind Pillai, Columbia University, on continuing research derived from Sangath/ARG Community Surveys in urban and rural Goa related to alcohol and risk of HIV/AIDS.
+Sangath, Povirem, Goa India: Tom Greenfield and Madhabika Nayak have been working with Professor Vikram Patel, London School of Hygiene and Tropical Medicine, and Aravind Pillai, Columbia University, on continuing research derived from Sangath/ARG Community Surveys in urban and rural Goa related to alcohol and risk of HIV/AIDS.

-Turning Point Alcohol and Drug Centre.
-Eastern Health, and the University of Melbourne: Thomas K. Greenfield , William C. Kerr, and Cheryl Cherpitel have been working closely with Turning Point Director Robin Room and other staff such as Michael Livingston and Ann Marie Laslett on a variety of research including cross-national population studies, such as the GENACIS project—Gender, Alcohol, and Culture: an International Study, age-period-cohort trend studies and ER studies, among other topics.
+Center for Alcohol Policy Research (CAPR), La Trobe University, Melbourne, Australia: Thomas K. Greenfield , William C. Kerr, and Cheryl Cherpitel have been working closely with CAPR Director Robin Room on a variety of research including cross-national population studies, such as the GENACIS project—Gender, Alcohol, and Culture: an International Study, age-period-cohort trend studies and ER studies, among other topics.

-University of Sheffield, Sheffield, UK: Thomas K. Greenfield, William C. Kerr have been consulting on the Sheffield Alcohol Policy Model, and working with University of Sheffield researchers Petra Meier, John Holmes, and Robin Purhouse planning a quantitative modeling project including agent-based modeling to operationalize various theories of alcohol use behaviors.
+University of Sheffield, Sheffield, UK: Thomas K. Greenfield, William C. Kerr is providing support on the Sheffield Alcohol Policy Model, and working with University of Sheffield researchers Petra Meier, John Holmes, and Robin Purhouse on a quantitative modeling project, including agent-based modeling to operationalize various theories of alcohol use behaviors.